 We're AAHA Accredited!

-Dr. Bernie Aleksey’s reputation, credentials, and experience as a veterinarian guarantees that your pet receives the highest level of continuity of care that is recommended by the American Animal Hospital Association (AAHA).
+Dr. Bernie Aleksey’s reputation, credentials, and experience as a veterinarian guarantee that your pet receives the highest level of continuity of care that is recommended by the American Animal Hospital Association (AAHA).

 AAHA-Accredited Hospitals: Champions for Excellent Care